10 End of the Year Science Activities for Middle School You Don’t Want to Miss

-The end of the school year is the perfect time to engage students in hands-on activities that not only reinforce what they learned this year, but leave them with a sense of wonder and curiosity.
+The end of the school year is the perfect time to engage students in hands-on activities that not only reinforce what they learned this year but also leave them with a sense of wonder and curiosity.

-UV beads are an inexpensive and FUN way to for students to explore solar radiation!!
+UV beads are an inexpensive and FUN way for students to explore solar radiation!!

 I love this lab activity because it’s a great way to reinforce the importance of protecting your skin from the sun before students head out the door this summer!